Exbury: Exbury House

 In 1919 the eminent banker Lionel Nathan de Rothschild bought Exbury House, the house being nearly derelict at that time.
 The house was remodelled in 1927, and Lionel created a new garden, collecting plants from all over the world.
-When he died in 1942, the house was requisitioned by the Royal Navy and used it for the planning and operation of the Dieppe raids and D-Day landings.
+When he died in 1942, the house was requisitioned by the Royal Navy and used for the planning and operation of the Dieppe raids and D-Day landings.
 Exbury estate was used for experimental firing, and barracks housing up to 300 men were constructed within the grounds.
 Lionel's son Edmund Leopold de Rothschild took on the responsibility for the estate after the war, restoring the house and gardens.
 Exbury Gardens opened to the public in 1955.
 When Edmund died in 2009, his brother Leopold David de Rothschild took over, creating a Charitable Trust to secure the financial future of the gardens and railway which opened in 2001.

 Church

 The earliest mention of a chapel at Exbury is in 1291, when "Master Nicholas de Audeby" held the church of Fawley with the chapel of Exbury.
 The chapel of St. Katherine was at Lower Exbury.
 This chapel was served by the Cistercians from Beaulieu Abbey, the tradition being that the monks used to cross the river from Saint Leonard's on stepping-stones.
 The chapel was pulled down in 1827, when the present church at Exbury was built.

 Exbury church is a stone structure with a northwest tower.
 It was consecrated in 1827.
 It contains a 13th-century font of Purbeck stone from the old church.
 To the east of the church is the family vault of the Mitfords.